Wakeupbuddy/amodalAPI/README.md

   It measure amodal segment proposal qualities using metric of average recall.
 Please see table 3a and section 5.1 in [the paper] (https://arxiv.org/abs/1509.01329).

   (The evaluation code need some cleanup.
-The depth ordering evaluation code will be released after the cleanup.)
+Also, the depth ordering evaluation code will be released after the cleanup.)

 ## annotation tool